reclamador/document_clipper/README.rst

 Installation
 ------------

-The `document_clipper` package uses libraries that rely on the `pdftohtml` command line util.
-It can be obtained by installing the `poppler-utils` package.
+The `document_clipper` package uses libraries that relies on several command-line tools included in the `poppler-utils` package such as:
+- `pdftohtml`
+- `pdfimages`
+- `pftocairo`

+Before attempting to use `document_clipper`, please install the `poppler-utils` package.

-For instance, in Ubuntu, run the following:
+For instance, in Ubuntu, you may do so by running the following command:

 .. code-block:: bash